vcandapp/Telco-AIX/intclass/README.md

 # Telco Intent Classification with Qwen3-4B-Instruct

-A supervised fine-tuning (SFT) project for telecommunications customer intent classification using the Qwen3-4B-Instruct model.
-This solution classifies customer queries into predefined intents for improved customer service automation.
+A supervised fine-tuning (SFT) project for customer support workflow intent classification job, using the Qwen3-4B-Instruct model as base to start with.

 ## Quick Use with RHOAI with vLLM KServe RunTime